 St. Louis County Motorcycle Accident Lawyer

-If you have suffered an injury following a motorcycle accident, you have the legal right to bring a claim against the at-fault party for compensation.
-These claims can demand payments for all medical bills, compensation for pain and suffering, but also for any lost wages as a result the accident.
+If you suffered an injury in a motorcycle accident, you have the legal right to bring a claim for compensation against the at-fault party.
+These claims can demand payments for all medical bills, pain and suffering, and any lost wages as a result the accident.

-In cases where the victim’s actions played a role in the cause of the accident, victims may have their compensation reduced by their percentage of fault.
+If the victim’s actions played a role in causing the accident, they may have their compensation reduced by their percentage of fault.
 For example, a victim who was 10% responsible for a crash could only recover 90% of their total damages.
 Many defendants and their insurance companies rely on this portion of the law to limit or erase their liability in motorcycle accident cases.
 A St. Louis County lawyer could use their keen understanding of comparative negligence to help reduce a motorcycle accident victim’s liability.

 Common Causes of Motorcycle Wrecks

-Despite their prevalence and severity, many motorists contribute to motorcycle accidents by not giving bikers the appropriate respect that they deserve.
-When drivers fail to yield when required, check blind spots before changing lanes, and/or refrain from texting while driving or other forms of distraction, they are more likely to cause an accident, placing the lives of drivers, pedestrians, and motorcyclists at risk.
+St. Louis County Motorists often contribute to motorcycle accidents by not giving bikers the respect they deserve.
+When drivers fail to yield when required, check blind spots before changing lanes, or refrain from texting other forms of distraction, they are more likely to cause an accident, placing the lives of motorists, pedestrians, and motorcyclists at risk.

 Contact a St. Louis County Motorcycle Accident Attorney

 Motorcycle accidents can result in life-changing injuries.
-While you may be lucky to be able to walk away from these incidents, you may still require a trip to the emergency room and miss significant time at work.
+Even if you are lucky enough to walk away from a crash, you may still require a trip to the emergency room and miss significant time at work.
 No matter how severe your injuries may be, if another party is responsible, you have the right to pursue compensation.

-A St. Louis County motorcycle accident lawyer could help you to make the legal case necessary to demand these payments.
-They can help to gather evidence that points towards a defendant’s negligence, to leverage that evidence into a powerful demand package, and to accurately measure your losses so that you claim every dollar to which you are entitled.
-Contact an attorney today to make an appointment to discuss your case and begin fighting for every dollar you deserve.
+A St. Louis County motorcycle accident lawyer could help you make the legal case necessary to demand payment for your losses.
+They could help gather evidence that points towards a defendant’s negligence, leverage that evidence into a powerful demand package, and accurately measure your losses.
+Contact an attorney today to discuss your case and begin fighting for every dollar you deserve.